Marcello-Sega/pytim/docs/source/quick.rst

 for example, if the vapour phase of a water/vapour interface is not empty, or if a two-components system has non-negligible miscibilities.

 In order to filter out molecules in the vapour (or in the opposite) phase, pytim relies on different clustering schemes, where the system is partitioned in a set of atoms belonging to the largest cluster, the remaining atoms belonging to the smaller clusters.
 The available criteria for building the clusters are

-1. A simple cutoff criterion of connectivity
+1. A simple cutoff criterion based on the connectivity
 2. A local density based clustering criterion (DBSCAN)

-In order to use the simple cutoff criterion, it is enough to pass the cluster cutoff to the :class:`~pytim.itim.ITIM` or  :class:`~pytim.itim.GITIM` classes, for example:
+In order to use the simple cutoff criterion, it is enough to pass the cluster cutoff to the :class:`~pytim.itim.ITIM` or  :class:`~pytim.gitim.GITIM` classes, for example:

 .. code-block:: python